 See the Data Capture section for more information.

-- Press the programmable button or touch the yellow scan button to capture data.
+- To select a scanner, touch > Settings > Scanner Selection. - Press the programmable button or touch the yellow scan button to capture data.
 The data appears in the text field below the yellow button.